BeckettFrey/Bonsai/README.md

 # Bonsai 🌳
 ![CI](https://github.com/BeckettFrey/Bonsai/actions/workflows/test.yml/badge.svg)

-Bonsai is a lightweight Python command-line utility that elegantly displays directory structures while respecting .gitignore patterns.
+**bonsai** is a lightweight Python command-line utility that elegantly displays directory structures while respecting .gitignore patterns.
 It's perfect for AI-assisted workflows — filtering out clutter to reveal only the meaningful parts of your project for language models, code analysis, or team reviews.

-⚠️ **Experimental**: This project is under active development.
+> ⚠️ **Experimental**: This project is under active development.
 Expect occasional breaking changes and potential new features.

-✨ Designed for developers who want clean, focused project trees for both human and AI consumption.
+> ✨ Designed for developers who want clean, focused project trees for both human and AI consumption.

+---

 ## 🔧 Features